Keith Emerson: Early life

-Emerson was born on 2 November 1944 in Todmorden, West Yorkshire.
+Emerson was born on 2 November 1944 in Todmorden, West Riding of Yorkshire.
 The family had been evacuated from southern England during World War II, after which they returned south and settled in Goring-by-Sea, West Sussex.
-Emerson attended West Tarring School in Tarring.
+Emerson attended West Tarring School (now Thomas A'Becket Middle School) in Tarring.
 His mother Dorothy was not musical, but his father Noel was an amateur pianist and taught Emerson basic piano.
-When Emerson was eight, his parents arranged formal tuition, learning to play and read music with "local little old ladies" until he was around thirteen, where he studied to grade 7.
+When Emerson was eight, his parents arranged formal tuition, learning to play and read music with "local little old ladies" until he was around thirteen, with whom he studied to ABRSM Grade 7.
 Emerson's teacher put him in competitions at the Worthing Music Festival and suggested he finish studying music in London, but Emerson had little interest in classical music at the time and chose jazz piano.
 His studies in Western classical music largely inspired his own style in his professional career which often incorporated jazz and rock elements.

 Although Emerson did not own a record player, he enjoyed listening to music on the radio, particularly Floyd Cramer's 1961 slip note-style "On the Rebound" and the work of Dudley Moore.
 He used jazz sheet music from Dave Brubeck and George Shearing and learned about jazz piano from books and Andre Previn's version of My Fair Lady.
 He also listened to boogie-woogie, and to country-style pianists including Joe "Mr Piano" Henderson, Russ Conway and Winifred Atwell.
 Emerson later described himself: "I was a very serious child.
 I used to walk around with Beethoven sonatas under my arm.
 However, I was very good at avoiding being beaten up by the bullies.
 That was because I could also play Jerry Lee Lewis and Little Richard songs.
 So, they thought I was kind of cool and left me alone."

 Emerson became interested in the Hammond organ after hearing jazz organist Jack McDuff perform "Rock Candy", and the Hammond became his instrument of choice in the late 1960s.
 Emerson acquired his first Hammond organ, an L-100 model, at the age of 15 or 16, on hire purchase and a loan from his father.
 He had saved money to buy a Bird electric organ with built-in speakers on each side, but then spotted a Hammond in the shop and thought it was a better purchase.
 Emerson's initial plan was for a non-musical career while playing the piano on the side.
 Upon leaving school he worked at Lloyds Bank Registrars where he played the piano in the bar at lunch times and local pubs at nights.
 He was ultimately fired from the bank.
 Emerson played in a local 20-piece swing band run by Worthing Council, performing Count Basie and Duke Ellington tunes.
 This led to the formation of the Keith Emerson Trio, with the group's drummer and bassist.